abhirup-m/abhirup-m.github.io/index.md

 # Hey There!
 Welcome to my website.
 I am **Abhirup**, a research scholar at the Indian Institute of Science Education and Research Kolkata [(IISER Kolkata)](https://www.iiserkol.ac.in/), in India.
 I work in **theoretical condensed matter physics**, and am a part of the Emergent Phenomena and Quantum Matter ([EPQM](https://www.iiserkol.ac.in/~slal/index.html)) group.
 I study various topics in the field of **strongly correlated materials**.
-I lead the graphic design and web-development unit of my institute's science magazine, [InScight](https://scicomm.iiserkol.ac.in/).
+I also happen to be the co-founder of IISER Kolkata's science magazine [_InScight_](https://scicomm.iiserkol.ac.in/), and currently lead the graphic design and web-development unit.

 ## Recent Publications and Preprints
+Check out [my CV](/assets/documents/CurrVitae_AbhirupMukherjee.pdf) if you are interested.

 {% for work in site.data.publications limit:2 %}
 - {% include publicationInfo.html %}
 {% endfor %}